 So now that the question of the event’s presence in the calendar was settled in my mind, I had to figure out why my faulty script displayed the event, but not the proper one; and how to coax iCal to display it.

-Being unfamiliar with mGTD still, I tried to figure out the difference between the attribute name “dateDue” and due date. due date is one of the standard properties for entries in a Mori document. attribute name “dateDue” is a user column added in the example mGTD notebook.
+Being unfamiliar with mGTD still, I tried to figure out the difference between the attribute name “dateDue” and due datedue date is one of the standard properties for entries in a Mori document. attribute name “dateDue” is a user column added in the example mGTD notebook.
 You can view them all the user columns by selecting the menu item Edit > Edit Notebook Columns…

 Okay, good so far, but why would one cause iCal to display properly and not the other?
 After moving the due date line about for a while, I checked Script Editor’s Event Log, and saw

-!
+The event reply for the due date had a missing value!
 Mori wasn’t returning a value for the due date property because it wasn’t set (and wouldn’t be in the example notebook).
 Now I had to find a way to use one of those missing values to make theEvent visible without setting it to the wrong date.
 And the problem with that is most of the properties used in Mori’s entries aren’t appropriate for an iCal event.

 I eventually thought about re-ordering the messages to iCal instead of being so fixated on a change in the messages to Mori or playing with the properties being set in creating the event.
-What I came up with was a plan to use the messed up missing value
+What I came up with was a plan to use the messed up missing value date as before to make the event visible first, and then set the date correctly.
+The code turned out like this:

 tell application "Mori"